perry-js/perry/README.md

 ## Description

-Perry.js is a Bug Reporter tool that you can just plug in your website whenever you want.
-It allows your colleagues to record sessions in your website and submit them to a Firebase instance so you can inspect them later and work in further automation.
+Perry.js is an Agnostic Bug Reporter tool that you can just plug in any website.

+It allows you to record bug reports in web applications regardless of how they're built.
+It supports a programmatic API but also comes with a Preact Widget that can be loaded on the fly (thanks to Webpack Code Splitting).

+You can know more about it's capabilities at https://perry-js.netlify.com/

-Perry.js is still in active development and shall not be used in Production.
+Perry.js is still in active development and can be experimented in internal environments.

+We still do not recommend Perry for log transporting, but we do recommend giving it a try for QA bug reporting.

 You can find some implementation examples in these repo's: